TurboDocx/Docs/docs/TurboDocx Templating/How to Create a Deliverable.md

 ### Variable Stack and Disable Variable

 Sometimes you will need more than one entry for a given variable and others you will not need a certain variable at all.
-These two options will allow you to do that.
+These two options will allow you to do that. <br/><br/>

   #### Variable Stack
-  What if you need more than one Knowledgebases entry or multiple images for a certain section of your Deliverable.
-Variable stack will allow you to do that.
-Simply click on the more options button and click "Create Variable Stack".
-This will taake you back to the original page with a "+" button under the variable.
-By clicking the "+" you can add additional stacks to that variable, clicking the "-" will remove them.
+  If you need multiple variable entries or images for a section of your Deliverable, click Create Variable Stack under more options. <br/>
+  You'll return to the original page with a "+" button under the variable.
+Add stacks by clicking "+", to remove them click "-".

   ![rich text](/img/how_to_create_a_deliverable/step_vs.PNG)

+<br/><br/>

 #### Disable Variable

 Sometimes a variable is helpful to have in a template but may not be needed in every Deliverable.
-For instances where the variable is not needed you can click on more options and then Disable Variable.
-This will remove the need to have content in that variable.
+For instances where the variable is not needed you can click on more options and then Disable Variable. <br/>
+This will remove the requirement to have content in that variable.
 To undo this just click the button that now replaced the more options button.

 ![rich text](/img/how_to_create_a_deliverable/step_10.png)

+<br/><br/><br/>

 ## Step 3: Generate Deliverable